xfbs/xfbs/README.md

-### Hi there 👋
+### Hi there

-I'm passionate about [Rust](https://www.rust-lang.org/), amongst other things.
+I'm a polyglot software engineer with a passion for [Rust](https://www.rust-lang.org/).
+You might also want to check out [my blog](https://xfbs.net).

 ### Projects

 - [diff.rs](https://diff.rs): Web application to render a diff between Rust crate versions.
-Written in WebAssembly using the Yew framework, fully static.
+Written in WebAssembly using the Yew framework, fully client-side.
-- [Cindy](https://cindy.pics): Tool and Web application used to categorize and label media files, for use in machine learning.
-Uses `ffmpeg` to get file metadata and has custom query engine to filter results.
 - [Passgen](https://passgen.it): Password generator that can generate a random password matching a regex.
 Supports reading word lists to generate [XKCD936](https://xkcd.com/936/)-style passwords.
 Supports building markov chain of letter sequences to generate higher-entropy, pronounceable words for any language.

 ### Rust Crates